tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 What's shown here is only a subset of SAFIRE's [attribute set]({{< ref "/technical/attributes/_index.md" >}}).
 You're strongly encouraged to release others where you have the data available.

 In particular, your library or researchers may require you to assert [eduPersonEntitlement]({{< ref "/technical/attributes/edupersonentitlement.md" >}}).
 This suffers similar multi-valued limitations, and can be mapped using the `entitlementSingleton` claim in SAFIRE's [claims namespace]({{< ref "/namespace/claims.md" >}}).
 See our [notes on generating eduPersonEntitlement]({{< ref "generating-edupersonentitlement.md" >}}).

+# Other technical requirements
+There is an additional [technical requirement]({{< ref "/technical/saml2/idp-requirements/_index.md" >}}) that you should ensure your Azure AD tenant complies with which is not part of the above documentation, that you nevertheless need to meet.

+## Logging requirements
+By default Azure AD stores audit, and sign-in logs for [30 days] (https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/reference-reports-data-retention#how-long-does-azure-ad-store-the-data).
+You need to ensure that you configure Azure AD to [archive it's logs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/quickstart-azure-monitor-route-logs-to-storage-account) to meet the minimum retention period specified in the technical requirements.